SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/freight-2-post-customers.md

 > 🚧 *Important*
 >
-> Please also remember to develop our International Arrivals Containers (A-scan) API.
-It's one of the sets of API calls mandatory for Freight 2 Post customers.
+> Please also remember to develop our **International Arrivals Containers (A-scan) API calls**.
+It's mandatory for Freight 2 Post customers.